maths/moodle-qtype_stack/doc/en/Authoring/Variables.md

 * Teacher's answers in [inputs](Inputs.md) are defined in terms of question variables.
 * [Question note](Question_note.md).
+* General feedback (also known as the worked solution).
 * All fields in each of the [potential response tree](Potential_response_trees.md).
 * Each input when testing the item.
+* Question variables are not available to inputs when a student is validating their answer, unless special ``context variables'' are defined.

+### Context variables

+If the following commands appear within the question variables they will be available in every part of the question, in particular these commands will affect how students' input is validated.
+This enables teachers to affect the display of the student's answer validation, and add assumptions to PRTs.

+* `orderless` and `ordergreat`.
+These commands may only appear once each in any question.
+* `assume` and `declare`.
+* `texput`.
+Only single texput commands are gathered into the context variables, and not other functions defined in the question variables.
+So, `texput(blob, "\\diamond")` is fine, but passing a function to texput to display more complex output is not currently supported.

+For example, to redefine how the logarithm is displayed, use `texput(log, "\\log ", prefix);`.

+(This feature is only available after STACK 4.3.7).

 ## Feedback variables {#Feedback_variables}